 Credit card processing through the Square Register will cost 2.5% + 10 cents per transaction for all swiped transactions.
 This pricing applies to Visa, Mastercard, Discover, and American Express transactions.
 If you key in card details rather than swiping cards, it will cost 3.5% + 15 cents per transaction.

 Keep in mind that some add-on services have a separate monthly cost.
-For example, businesses that need the Square for Retail application to use retail-specific features can expect to pay an additional $60/month.
+For example, businesses that need the Square for Retail or Square for Restaurants application to use specific features can expect to pay an additional $60/month.

 Square notes that it may be able to offer custom rates for businesses that process at least $250,000/year in credit cards and have an average transaction of $15 or more.